What Services Do We Provide?

 Sleep disorders are common conditions that involve difficulties falling asleep, staying asleep or waking up.
 Sleep disorders may develop as a result of changes in the brain regions and neurotransmitters, stress, anxiety, depression, poor sleep habits or many other possible causes.
 By not getting sufficient sleep at night, many people are affected during the day and may have difficulty completing their everyday activities.

 Memory disorder, or dementia, is a series of age-related symptoms that involves a loss of mental skills and deteriorating brain function.
 Dementia literally translates to “Deprived of mind” and is most often caused by Alzheimer’s disease.
 Symptoms of dementia occur when nerve cells die or lose communication and slowly lose their ability to function.

 Our neurologist has training and experience in epilepsy treatment and sleep disorders.
 He also has clinical expertise in electroencephalogram (EEG), electromyogram (EMG), nerve conduction studies (NCS), evoked potentials, sleep disorders and more.

 For additional information, please contact the Neurology Department at 641.494.5290 or use our online form to schedule an appointment.
-Our neurology patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and neighboring areas.
+Our neurology patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and neighboring areas.